KaffinPX/KasplexBuilder/README.md

 # KasplexBuilder
-Utility library for interacting with Kasplex indexer and creating inscriptions.
+An utility library for interaction with the Kasplex indexer and efficient creation of KRC20-compatible inscriptions on the Kaspa blockDAG.

 ## Usage

 ### Indexer
+Use the Indexer to easily fetch KRC-20 token balances or other data from the Kasplex indexer API.

 ```tsx
 import { Indexer } from 'KasplexBuilder'